hvianna/audioMotion.js/README.md

 and you should be able to access the player at `localhost:8000` in your browser.

-The provided configuration file maps the folder "music" in your user directory to inside the web server document root, so audioMotion can access its files as "music/song.mp3", for example.
+The provided configuration file maps the folder "music" in your user directory to the web server document root, so audioMotion can access files inside it as "music/song.mp3", for example.
 This should work for the default "Music" folder on Windows.
 If you want to map a different folder or drive, edit the line below in `docker-compose.yml`:

 ```
     - ~/music:/usr/local/apache2/htdocs/music/